 - PAR 103.
 Introduction to Religion (3) Religion as a field of study; major modes of religious expression; chief issues in religious thought and experience; the search for method since the Enlightenment critique; contemporary developments. - PAR 125.
 Great Books of the World's Religions (3) Selections from classic writings of both Western and Eastern religions, including Hebrew Bible, the New Testament, the Qur'an, and Buddhist and Hindu scriptures.
-Examination of their central ideas and values as well as their development and acceptance as sacred scriptures. - PAR 140.
+Examination of their central ideas and values as well as their development and acceptance as sacred scriptures.

+- PAR 140.
 Research Tools for Historical and Textual Criticism-Hebrew (3) Basic study of the Hebrew language with special attention to that of the Old Testament. - PAR 141.
 Research Tools for Historical and Textual Criticism-Greek (3) Basic study of the Greek language with special attention to that of the New Testament. - PAR 142.
 Intermediate Greek (3) Continued study of the Greek language with attention to texts from the Hellenistic world. - PAR 225.
 Women and Religion (3) Images, expectations, and experiences of women in the history of religions.
-Topics include the importance of gender to the study of religion, women's real or perceived power (or lack of it) within the major classical traditions, and alternative women's religious groups and ideas appearing since the 1970s.

-- PAR 230.
+Topics include the importance of gender to the study of religion, women's real or perceived power (or lack of it) within the major classical traditions, and alternative women's religious groups and ideas appearing since the 1970s. - PAR 230.
 Judaism, Christianity and Islam (3) Survey of the three major Abrahamic faiths; the origins, beliefs and practices of these "people of the Book;" history of their interactions and influence on Western culture. - PAR 231.
 Primitive and Classical Religions (3) A survey of primitive religion as revealed both in archaeological research and remaining primitive customs; examination of classical faiths of Egypt, Mesopotamia and ancient Europe. - PAR 232.
 Asian Religions (3) A survey of Hinduism, Buddhism, Taoism, and Confucianism; historical aspects, basic insights, contemporary relevance. - PAR 233.
 African Religions (3) Religions of Africa, including traditional and non-traditional religious systems, and their impact on African societies and Africanism in the Americas. - PAR 235.
 Introduction to the Old Testament (3) Historical study of the Hebrew Scriptures and their cultural background; focus on the values, problems, and perceptions of the human condition reflected in these texts and archaeological data related to them. - PAR 236.
 Introduction to the New Testament (3) Historical survey of the canonical Christian literature; illustration of contemporary methods of text-criticism, literary-criticism, form-criticism, and redaction-criticism; focus on results of modern scholarship in appreciating the Gospels and their function in the early Christian community. - PAR 238.
 History of Christianity I: Early and Medieval (3) Survey of the basic development of the Christian church from its foundation to the Protestant Reformation.
 Emphasis on major thinkers and pivotal events that determined the historical trends. - PAR 240.
 History of Christianity II: Modern (3) Survey of the history of Christianity from the Reformation to the present.
 Accent on the contributions of the chief theologians and the particular problems raised by "modernity" since the 17th century. - PAR 242.
-Religion in America (3) Survey of religious thought and experience from colonial times to the present; representative Protestant, Catholic, and Jewish leaders; Native American and Black American traditions; religious reform and revivalism. - PAR 243.
-Afro-American Religion (3) Study of the religious life of black American communities, with concentration on independent traditions, sects, and a sampling of major thinkers and issues. - PAR 244.
-Caribbean Religions (3) Religious diversity within the Caribbean, including established, non-traditional, and Afrocentric religious traditions, and their interaction with popular culture. - PAR 245.
-Judaism (3) Introduction to religious beliefs, rituals and traditions of Judaism.
-Examination of its historical background and contemporary significance. - PAR 246.
-Islam (3) Introduction to religious beliefs, rituals and traditions of Islam.
-Examination of its historical background and contemporary significance. - PAR 247.
-Religions of India (3) Examination of the religions of India as seen in ethical and social thought, ritual and meditation practice, philosophy, and art.
-Includes Hinduism, Buddhism, Sikhism, and Jainism.
+Religion in America (3) Survey of religious thought and experience from colonial times to the present; representative Protestant, Catholic, and Jewish leaders; Native American and Black American traditions; religious reform and revivalism. - PAR 301.
+Methods in Religious Studies (3) Prerequisite: PAR 103 or 125.
+Examination of the relation of religion to social and psychological forces, including feminist and post-modern approaches to religion, and issues related to globalization.
+Topics include addressing the academic study of religion as an enterprise occurring in specific moments of modern intellectual history, and examining ongoing conceptual developments in the field.